AliceO2Group/QualityControl/doc/PostProcessing.md

 alienv enter coconut/latest
 OCC_CONTROL_PORT=47100 peanut
 ```
 A simple terminal user interface will open, which will allow you to trigger state transitions.
+Use it to load the configuration by entering the path to the configuration file.
 The usual transition sequence, which you might want to try out, is CONFIGURE, START, STOP, RESET, EXIT.

 # Convenience classes